elnormous/ouzel/README.md

 ## Compilation

-Ouzel uses stb, rapidjson and utfcpp submodules.
+Ouzel uses stb and rapidjson submodules.
 The following command has to be run after cloning the Ouzel engine:

 ```
 $ git submodule update --init